DataBiosphere/data-browser/google-analytics.md

 - Used to capture `eventLabel` dimension from front end data layer.
 - Corresponds to the Label value in a Google Analytics event.

-##### File Extension
+##### File Format
-- Used to capture `fileExtension` dimension from front end data layer.
+- Used to capture `fileFormat` dimension from front end data layer.
-- Corresponds to `fileExtension` custom dimension in Google Analytics.
+- Corresponds to `fileFormat` custom dimension in Google Analytics.

 ##### File Name
 - Used to capture `fileName` dimension from front end data layer.